Possible womxn 5/12 Jenn – labeled too big her whole life

 I screamed in my chair “BUT YOU ARE CUTE!” while hearing Jenn say this.
 Then I let that disgust sit in my heart as it broke in half for Jenn and what she must have felt in that moment.
 No asshole, tiny, puny man should ever, ever make this womxn feel less than.
 And I know as hard as she probably tried to shake that experience off, because CLEARLY– this man was not even worth her time at all, stuff like that still sticks with you and it sucks.
 It sucks that we let the comments of complete strangers affect us, but they do and it does.
 It’s something I know we all as humans are working on.

 She thought again, “We’re supposed to be grown ups.
 At least give me a handshake and a drink… and then you can ruin someone else’s life.” -Jenn

-I asked Jenn if she has been big most of her life which she responded yes.
-Her family is also bigger as well, including her gem of an Aunt.
+I asked Jenn if she has been big most of her life, which she responded, yes.
+Her family is also bigger, including her gem of an Aunt.
 Oh the hypocrisy.
 “When my Dad was diagnosed with cancer I stayed at home for 9 months taking care of him.
 I was on the night shift of taking care of him and I would be up all night long while he was asleep and I would eat and eat and eat.
 I didn’t go anywhere for 9 months.
 I stayed at my parents’ house and gained 100 pounds during that time.”